xiaohua-su/King_County_Real_Estate_Analysis/README.md

 ## Next Steps

-1. Exploratory data analysis & descriptive statistics reveal that the mean price for a `waterfront` property is much higher than one without `waterfront` view -
+1. Exploratory data analysis & descriptive statistics reveal that the mean price for a `waterfront` property is much higher than one without `waterfront` view - examining possibilities for waterfront construction can lead to further increases in sale
 2. While the data stored in `zipcode` was not useful for the purposes of our modeling workflow, visualizing sale price with mapping software can potentially identify
 3. Conduct more refined analysis on how `bedroom` and `bathroom` count can be optimized without "overbuilding" or constructing unnecessarily large properties.